-Many years later David fled from Jerusalem when his own son Absalom, an illegitimate and self-proclaimed leader, entered the city and take possession of it and the kings palace and even the king’s concubines.
-He left his home rather than remain in Jerusalem and fight see a civil war destroy Jerusalem.
-As they walked away from Jerusalem even against the silly and powerless fool Shimei, David would not fight as is recorded in 2 Samuel 16:10–14.
+Many years later David fled from Jerusalem when his own son Absalom, an illegitimate and self-proclaimed leader, entered the city and took possession of it and the kings palace and even the king’s concubines.
+He left his home rather than remain in Jerusalem and fight and see a civil war destroy Jerusalem.
+As they walked away from Jerusalem, even against the silly and powerless fool Shimei, David would not fight as is recorded in 2 Samuel 16:10–14.

 If we do not fight for ourselves but rather let God do our fighting for us, we will have learned a valuable lesson from David.

 David Was a Wise Leader of Soldiers

 David’s victory over Goliath catapulted him into a successful military career.
 He had victories everywhere he turned.
 “David was so successful that Saul gave him a high rank in the army” (1 Samuel 18:5).
 “In everything he did he had great success, because the Lord was with him” (1 Samuel 18:14).
 “David met with more success than the rest of Saul’s officers, and his name became well known” (1 Samuel 18:30).